What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 chalazion(red bymp under eyelid)

-Medically reviewed by Dr. Mehvish Khan
+Medically reviewed by Dr. Mandy Liedeman

-A blockage in Sebaceous (oil gland) causes a tiny lump on the eyelid known as a chalazion.
-It can be mistaken with a stye and is (brought) on by conditions like blepharitis, seborrheic dermatitis, and inflammation of the eyelids.
+A blockage in the Sebaceous (oil gland) causes a tiny lump on the eyelid known as a chalazion.
+It can be mistaken for a stye and is (brought) on by conditions like blepharitis, seborrheic dermatitis, and inflammation of the eyelids.
 In this article, we discuss the causes and treatment of chalazion.

 What is Chalazion(Red Bump Under Eyelid)?

 A chalazion is a small, painless bump that forms on the upper or lower eyelid, caused by a blockage in a Sebaceous (oil gland) in the eyelid.
 It may appear as a swollen, rounded lump and can cause cosmetic issues, but it is not harmful and can be treated with warm compresses, antibiotics, or in some cases, minor surgery.
-Maintaining good hygiene, avoiding contact lenses, controlling underlying medical issues, avoiding eye rubbing, and keeping eyes moist are examples of preventative strategies.
+Moreover, maintaining good hygiene, avoiding contact lenses, controlling underlying medical issues, avoiding eye rubbing, and keeping eyes moist are examples of preventative strategies.
 The risk of problems might be decreased with early treatment.

 Having a Painful, red Bump under Eyelid?
 Consult one of our Doctors Now